 He initially experimented and tested multiple different designs but ultimately ended up using a very simple solution.

-“My modification utilizes a microfilament with a plug and the elastic properties of the catheter which when stretched acts as a mechanical valve and opens up a drainage channel for the balloon to rapidly deflate, thereby helping to minimize injury,” Dr. Gardner said.
+“My modification utilizes a microfilament tether with a plug and the elastic properties of the catheter, which when stretched acts as a mechanical valve and opens up an accessory drainage channel for the balloon to rapidly deflate, thereby helping to minimize injury,” Dr. Gardner said.

 Normal movements allow for 2-3 pounds of force without causing trouble.
 “Above about 5 pounds of force on the catheter is where you start to get injury,” he said.
-“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to deflate the balloon, which may prevent injury.
+“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to rapidly deflate the balloon, which should help to minimize injury.
 It’s a one-time use, but the person has averted a potentially life-threatening event.”